Blog post banner

 • Progressive Enhancement: for seamless accessibility and functionality across devices.

-• Elegant Details: Features like drop caps, syntax highlighting, footnotes, table of contents, and collapsible sections.
+• Elegant Details: Features like drop caps, syntax highlighting, footnotes, table of contents

 • Dark Mode: Available for comfort in low-light settings.
 I’ve set this feature to automatically adapt to a visitor’s default theme preference (light or dark) based on their system or browser settings.
 If a preference isn’t set, then simply click this button to switch between light and dark modes –>